01-edu/public/subjects/0-shell/scripting/audit.md

 Directory created
 ```

-###### Can you confirm that the script is valid and the directory "Example" was created like the example above?
+###### Can you confirm that the script is valid and the directory "Example" was created like in the example above?

 ##### Try to run the student script in the `0-shell` interpreter and create the directory "Example1".